owt10969/Cross-chain-environment/README.md

 # Cross-chain-environment
 Contain three private-chain which build with .puppeth.

-### Chain_environment
-* Contain a DApp monitor.java and Simple Smart-contract.

-## Pre-define setting.
+You can easily demo the cross-chain interaction with DApp and Smart-Contract.

+### The enviornment of each chain.

-### You can run startnode.cmd in package Chain1, Chain2, Ethereum_PoA for implement nodes easily.
+## You can run startnode.cmd in package Chain1, Chain2, Ethereum_PoA for implement nodes easily.

 ```
 [